You try to install a new app and the Not Enough Space warning pops up. All those games, photos, and 4K videos have finally taken their toll.

 Link2SD is free, with a paid upgrade.
 It works on Android 2.3 and up.

-The Best Way to Move Apps on Android
+The Best Way to Move Apps to an SD Card on Android

 - On phones that support adoptable storage, that’s the best choice.
 It removes any need to manage your card manually.